juangranados/check_win_perfmon/README.md

 ***Values and counters are based on System Center Operations Manager checkins.
 You can check it out [here](http://mpwiki.viacode.com/default.aspx?g=posts&t=219816).***

 ***Values and counters for Microsoft SQL are based on articles from [SLQ Shack](https://www.sqlshack.com/sql-server-memory-performance-metrics-part-1-memory-pagessec-memory-page-faultssec/) and [Database Journal](http://www.databasejournal.com/features/mssql/article.php/3932406/Top-10-SQL-Server-Counters-for-Monitoring-SQL-Server-Performance.htm).***

+***Updated tresholds based on the amazing tool PAL created by Clint Huffman of Microsoft [PAL](https://github.com/clinthuffman/PAL).

 Usage